abingham/storer/server/start_points/readme.txt

-This dir will contain start-point dirs/files to mount (readonly) into the starter service.
+This dir contains start-point dirs/files to mount (readonly) into the starter service.